Making a return to Northern Ireland for just £5...

 Cycling through Northern Irish history...

 I have been to Belfast a couple of times before and have always found Irish history fascinating.
-After the long, hard years of the ‘Troubles’ and post-industrial decline, the city has reinvented itself as a tourism hub and one of the main draws are the ‘Black Taxi’ tours that go around parts of the city that were previously no-go areas for decades such as the Falls and Shankhill Roads.
+After the long, hard years of the ‘Troubles’ and post-industrial decline, the city has reinvented itself as a tourism hub and one of the main draws is the ‘Black Taxi’ tours that go around parts of the city that were previously no-go areas for decades such as the Falls and Shankhill Roads.

 This blog isn’t the place to be going into the politics of Ireland nor to offer an opinion, but I’ve always been interested in the significance of flags, political murals, the 'Peace Wall' and the cultural differences on both sides of the Unionist/Republican divide.